 Being blind or disabled can be expensive.
-One big problem disabled people have saving money is that it can result in loss of their eligibility to receive Social Security disability (SSI) or Medicaid benefits, which are usually available only to people with financial assets of $2,000 or less.
-Fortunately, a new type of tax-advantaged savings account has been established by Congress to help disabled individuals and their families: the ABLE Account (named for the Achieving a Better Life Experience (ABLE) Act).
+One big problem disabled people have when saving money is that it can result in loss of their eligibility to receive Social Security disability (SSI), SNAP (food stamps), or Medicaid benefits, which are usually available only to people with financial assets of $2,000 or less.
+Fortunately, a relatively new type of tax-advantaged savings account has been established by Congress to help disabled individuals and their families: the ABLE Account, named for the Achieving a Better Life Experience (ABLE) Act.
 ABLE accounts give disabled people the ability to save money to help pay for their expenses without jeopardizing their eligibility to receive government assistance.

 ABLE Accounts are much like the tax-free 529 accounts used to save for college education.
 The accounts are run by the states.
-Disabled individuals or their families may establish a single ABLE account, and the individuals, family, friends (or anyone else) may contribute a total of $14,000 into the account each year (this amount is the same as the annual gift tax exclusion, which is adjusted for inflation over time).
-Any amounts that exceed the annual limit must be returned.
-There is also a total limit on how much may be contributed over time, which is the same as the state’s section 529 qualified tuition program limit.
-In many states, this limit is $300,000.
+Disabled individuals or their families may establish a single ABLE account, and the individual, family, friends (or anyone else) may contribute a total of $16,000 into the account each year (this amount is the same as the annual gift tax exclusion, which is adjusted for inflation each year).
+In addition, disabled ABLE account beneficiaries who work may contribute their compensation to their accounts up to the federal poverty level for a single individual—currently $12,880.
+This encourages the disabled to work by permitting them to save all or part of their earnings in an ABLE account.

 Anyone who started receiving disability benefits (SSI or SSDI) before age 26 is automatically eligible to open an ABLE account.
 Others can open an ABLE account by certifying, under penalty of perjury, that they meet the necessary requirements.
 This means they have a signed physician's diagnosis and will provide it to the program or the IRS upon request.
 However, eligible individuals with disabilities do not need to provide the written diagnosis when opening the ABLE account and ABLE programs do not need to obtain or evaluate their medical records.

-A disabled person’s parent, legal guardian, or agent with power of attorney, may establish an ABLE account on his or her behalf.
-However, only the designated blind or disabled beneficiary can have any interest in the ABLE account during his or her lifetime.
+A disabled person's parent, legal guardian, or agent with power of attorney, may establish an ABLE account on that person's behalf.
+But only the designated blind or disabled beneficiary can have any interest in the ABLE account during their lifetime.

 Each state is responsible for establishing and operating its own ABLE account program.
 Money placed in an ABLE account is invested by the state.
 The account holders have only limited choices about how aggressively or conservatively the money should be invested.

-States are not required to participate in the ABLE account program, and some have chosen not to do so (you can find a list of states that have established ABLE programs at the ABLE State Legislation webpage maintained by the National Down Syndrome Society).
-However, you don’t have to establish an ABLE account with the state government of the state you live in.
-You can do so in any state that has an ABLE account program.
+States are not required to participate in the ABLE account program.
+Most states are participating, but some have chosen not to do so (you can find a list of states that have established ABLE programs at the ABLE National Resource Center website).
+But you don't have to establish an ABLE account in the state in which you live.
+You can do so in any state with an ABLE account program that is open to out-of-state residents (not all are).
 Indeed, you should compare all the ABLE programs available to see which program is best suited for you.
-The first state ABLE account programs are expected to be up and running in mid- to late 2016.
-See the National Down Syndrome Society‘s State ABLE Programs webpage for a list of state ABLE program websites.
+The ABLE National Resource Center has an online tool you can use to compare state ABLE programs.